kubesphere/website/content/en/blogs/Kubernetes-Backup-and-Restore-with-Kasten-K10 on-KubeSphere.md

 Input `https://192.168.99.100/k10/#`  to the browser for the following log-in interface; Input the company and e-mail address to sign up.
 ![login page](/images/blogs/en/kastenk10image/kastenk10-step16.png)

 Set the locations for storing our backup data.
-In this case S3 compatible storage is selected.
+In this case, S3 compatible storage is selected.

 ![settings1](/images/blogs/en/kastenk10image/kastenk10-step17.png)